2024-SDM-Group5/MainServer/README.md

         - Username of the diary owner
     - avatarUrl: string
         - The url of the user's avatar
+    - restaurantName: string
+        - The name of the restaurant
+    - restaurantId: string
+        - The placeId of the restaurant
     - photos: string[]
         - Url of photos in the dairy
     - content: string